-INDICATORS APPLICABLE TO INVESTMENTS IN REAL ESTATE ASSETS

-Adverse Sustain ability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Fossil fuels 17.
-Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels N/A N/A N/A N/A Energy efficiency 18.
-Exposure to energy- inefficient real estate assets Share of investments in energy inefficient real estate assets N/A N/A N/A N/A

-OTHER INDICATORS FOR PRINCIPAL ADVERSE IMPACTS ON SUSTAINABILITY FACTORS CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS

-Adverse Sustai nability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Emissions 4.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 5.5% N/A Coverage: 38.1% Eligible: 49.2% Please see indicator 1.
-GHG emissions

-Adverse Sustainability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Human rights 9.
-Lack of a human rights policy Share of investments in entities without a human rights policy 6.8% N/A Coverage: 42.0% Eligible: 49.2% The Asset Manager expects from its investee companies respect internationally recognized human rights according to the UN Universal Declaration of Human Rights.
-The compliance with human rights is assessed using the proprietary controversy screening and scoring.
-Companies with significant controversies related to the principles may be excluded from the investment universe, where such exclusion is outlined in the investment policy of a specific product.
-Engagement/Voting The Asset Manager systematically monitors companies held in LGT CP FL's portfolios and recommendation lists based on their ESG score and negative news flow.
-Any negative developments will, in a timely manner, result in reactive engagement on the specific issue with the company.
-Supposed breaches of international norms, especially the UNGC principles, will be prioritized as reactive engagement cases for deeper analysis as the Asset Manager considers human rights violations a material sustainability risk.
+Energy efficiency 18.
+Exposure to energy-ineffi- cient real estate assets Share of investments in energy inefficient real estate assets N/A N/A N/A N/A Other indicators for p principal adverse impacts on sustainal pility factors Climate and other env vironment-related indicators Indicators applicable t to investments in investee companies Adverse Sustainabilit ty Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Emissions Investments in companies without carbon emission re- duction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 17.5% 13.6% Coverage: from 38.9% to 38.1% Eligible: from 55.9% to 54.4% The share of investments in companies without carbon emission reduction initia- Please see indicator 1.
+GHG emissions tives has increased. and employee, respect for human rights to investments in investee companies ty Indicator s, anti-corruption and anti-bribery mat Metric ters Impact (year n) Impact (year n-1) tives has increased.
+Explanation Actions taken, and actions planned and targets Indicators applicable t Adverse Sustainabilit to investments in investee companies ty Indicator Metric Impact (year n) . , , Explanation set for the next reference period Indicators applicable to investments in investee companies Impact (year n-1) 3.4% , , engagement on the specific issue with the company.
+Supposed breaches of international norms, especially the UNGC principles, will be prioritized as reactive engagement cases for deeper analysis as LGT CP considers human rights violations a material sustainability risk.
 In the engagement dialogue companies' views on the related negative events, measures taken to improve companies' practices and follow up actions to remedy the situation will be covered.
-If an engagement exercise proves unsuccessfue escalation strategies available include reducing or divestment of holdings in the investee company's securities voting against the board of directors and consideration of collaborative engagement.
-Regarding proactive dialogues, "Responsible value chain" is a key pillar for our targeted engagement action, in which integration of the social context, e.g., the due diligence an monitoring of human rights and labour conditions, is vital.
-The Asset Manager uses its voting rights in order to support strategic measures to advance human rights in line with the Sustainable Development Goals (SDGs) and mitigate or actively reduce risks related to human rights and avoid negative impacts.
-Hence, the Asset Manager in general votes in line with what it considers will strengthen human rights-related policies, reporting, actions and risk management and oversight.
+If an engagement exercise proves unsuccessful, escalation strategies available include reducing or divestment of holdings in the investee company's securities, voting against the board of directors and consideration of a collaborative engagement.
+Regarding proactive dialogues, "Responsible value chain" is a key pillar for our targeted engagement action, in which integration of the social context, e.g., the due diligence and monitoring of human rights and labour conditions, is vital.

+LGT CP uses its voting rights in order to support strategic measures to advance human rights in line with the Sustainable Development Goals (SDGs) and mitigate or actively reduce risks related to human rights and avoid negative impacts.
+Hence, LGT CP in general votes in line with what it considers will strengthen human rights-related policies, reporting, actions and risk management and oversight.
 This could relate to supporting voting items on e.g., disclosure of human rights due diligence processes, human rights impact assessments and independent third-party audits.
-In addition, inability to adequately address human rights norms could result in voting against board member(s) most accountable/ responsible for human rights.
+In addition, inability to adequately address human rights norms could result in voting against board member(s) most accountable/responsible for human rights.

-INDICATORS APPLICABLE TO INVESTMENTS IN SOVEREIGNS AND SUPRANATIONALS
+In 2023, LGT CP became signatories of the PRI Advance initiative, focusing on human rights and social issues.